The preferred title for a musical work is

 ° Generally, do not add the medium of performance in the authorized access point.

 Best practices for music cataloging, draft: Follow LC-PCC PS.
-Consult the alphabetical list at Types of compositions for use in music uniform titles to determine whether the title in question meets the condition of the rule.
+Consult the alphabetical list at Types of Composition for Use in Authorized Access Points for Music to determine whether the title in question meets the condition of the rule.
 Do not consider such titles as "Double concerto," "Tripelkonzert," etc. to be names of types of compositions.

 When a composer uses a word which is normally the name of a type of composition as the title of a work which is definitely not a work of the type designated by the word, do not consider the title to be the name of a type of composition.